Vector35/binaryninja-api/docs/guide/type.md

 };
 ```

-We can either update our automatically created structure by pressing `y` to change member types and `n` to change their names, or we can use the [types view](#types-view) to directly import the c code directly and then apply the types using `y`.
+We can either update our automatically created structure by pressing `y` to change member types and `n` to change their names, or we can use the [types view](#types-view) to directly import the c code and then apply the types using `y`.
 That gives us HLIL that now looks like:

 ![Taped HLIL](../img/taped-hlil.png "Taped HLIL")

-## Types View
+### Types View

 To see all types in a Binary View, use the types view.
 It can be accessed from the menu `View > Types`.
 Alternatively, you can access it with the `t` hotkey from most other views, or using `[CMD/CTRL] p` to access the command-palette and typing "types".
 This is the most common interface for creating structures, unions and types using C-style syntax.